CKMX: History

 In 2005, the station adopted a classic country format.
 CKMX had the distinction of being the last radio station in Canada to broadcast a continuous classic country format (other Canadian classic country stations, such as CJDL and CFCW, were more accurately "traditional country", as these stations also carried contemporary hits).
 According to the Fall 2011 PPM data report, released by BBM Canada, Classic Country AM 1060 was ranked #15 for the Calgary market.
 Standard Broadcasting was acquired by Astral Media in 2007, and in turn by Bell Media in 2013.
 The Bell purchase reunited CKMX with its former television sister.

 On September 12, 2013, at 6 a.m., the station flipped from classic country to an all-comedy format as Funny 1060, which features stand-up comedy bits performed by major stand-up and improvisational comedians.
-The station is one of several Bell-owned stations to air programming from the U.S. syndicated radio network 24/7 Comedy—which was first launched in Canada by sister station CKSL in London, Ontario by Astral Media's syndication arm Orbyt Media (now a part of Bell) in 2012.
+The station was one of several Bell-owned stations to air programming from the U.S. syndicated radio network 24/7 Comedy—which was first launched in Canada by sister station CKSL in London, Ontario by Astral Media's syndication arm Orbyt Media (now a part of Bell) in 2012.

 On June 14, 2023, as part of a mass corporate restructuring at Bell Media, the company shut down 6 of their AM radio stations nationwide, including CKMX.
-The station ended regular programming at 9 a.m. that day, replaced with a looped message about the impending shutdown, which lasted until the completion of the signoff.
+The station ended regular programming at 9 a.m. that day, replaced with a looped message about the impending shutdown, which lasted until the completion of the sign-off.

-On January 24, 2025, regulatory filings revealed that Akash Broadcasting, owner of multilingual stations CKER-FM Edmonton and CJCN-FM Surrey, was seeking to acquire the station's assets from Bell Media.
-But, the application to acquire the station was denied by the CRTC on October 16, 2025.
+In May 2024, Akash Broadcasting–owner of multilingual stations CKER-FM Edmonton and CJCN-FM Surrey—filed an application to acquire CKMX and Winnipeg sister station CFRW from Bell.
+While the application to acquire CFRW was approved, interveners believed the acquisition of CKMX would be detrimental to existing ethnic stations in Calgary, and the CRTC therefore denied the sale.
+The CRTC ruled that Akash's proposed acquisition of a commercial station "would have a limited impact on enhancing the diversity of the market", and noted that it had already issued calls for applications for a new radio station in Calgary that had encouraged applications from ethnic and First Nations broadcasters.

+Both CKMX (mediumwave) and CFVP-SW's licences were revoked on May 28, 2026.

 Shortwave relay

 CFVP was the full-time shortwave rebroadcaster of CKMX.
-CFVP broadcasts at a power of 100 watts on 6.03 MHz in the 49 m shortwave band.
+CFVP broadcast at a power of 100 watts on 6.03 MHz in the 49 m shortwave band.

 CFVP began in 1931 as a rebroadcaster to then-CFCN.
 Its license was renewed for a period between March 1, 2021 – August 31, 2027 along with CKMX.
 Nevertheless, the relay ceased broadcasting along with CFMX on June 14, 2023.